Winter

 2021-22 Winter

-CLCV 22921 Embodiment in Ancient Greece
+CLAS 32921 Embodiment in Ancient Greece

-(CLAS 32921, ARTH 2/30320)
+(CLCV 22921, ARTH 2/30320)

 This course examines how the human body was represented and conceptualized in ancient Greek art and literature.
 Moving through three themed units – Objects and Bodies, Gender and Sexuality through the Senses, and Fragile Bodies – we will consider how concepts of embodiment were constructed and articulated in a range of social and spatial contexts, including sanctuaries, drinking parties, grave sites, and battlefields.
 A central goal of this course is to bring together two types of evidence – material objects and written sources – from classical antiquity that are traditionally studied apart.
-Through primary texts (in translation), discussions of objects, and museum visits, we will develop strategies for thinking across methodological divides and between word and image to arrive at richer, more textured understanding of the body in ancient Greece.
+Through primary texts (in translation), discussions of objects, and museum visits, we will develop strategies for thinking across methodological divides and between word and image to arrive at a richer, more textured understanding of the body in ancient Greece.

 Sarah Nooter, Seth Estrin